-In both 2016 and 2019, I traveled to Rwanda with Zoe Empowers, an organization committed to empowering orphans and vulnerable children to lead successful and independent lives.
+In 2016, 2019, and 2023, I traveled to Rwanda with Zoe Empowers, an organization committed to empowering orphaned and vulnerable children to lead successful and independent lives.
 This gave me the unique opportunity to see both the popular tourist attractions and small, mountain villages not on the radar of most visitors.
 I believe the combination of my experiences allows me to provide a balanced view of modern Rwanda.

 Where is Rwanda?

 Learning about the genocide and visiting the gorillas are essential parts of any trip to Rwanda, but there is so much more.
 There’s a rich culture of art, music, and dance in this East African country that should also be explored.

 Learn about the genocide

 Most tourists will arrive in the capital city, Kigali, so a visit to the Kigali Genocide Memorialshould come early in any trip.
 This will give visitors an overview of the genocide, but also lays the groundwork needed to appreciate the significant development that’s taken place in the past 24 years.
 If you’re interested in military tactics and history, an alternative museum to visit is the Campaign Against Genocide Museum, located next to the Rwandan Parliament.
 Here you’ll learn about military battles fought and won to protect the Tutsis and eventually end the genocide.